• This field is for validation purposes and should be left unchanged.

 Our journey starts out the same way as that better-known drive to Brissie, heading up the M1.
 But then just before you get to Newcastle it’s time to go slip off to the west and join the New England Highway through the Hunter Valley.

-Freeway speeds start to give way to highway roads and the countryside starts to change as you leave the coast behind.
+As freeway speeds start to give way to highway roads the countryside starts to change as you leave the coast behind.

 See